Sedalia Golf Course

 Par 3

-This par 3 can be benign under calm conditions, but when the wind picks up it is usually into and from the right making club selection a challenge.
-A lateral hazard on the left side of the green forces players to stay right and a large front right bunker protects that portion of the green.
+This par 3 can be benign under calm conditions but when the wind picks up it is usually into & from the right, making club selection a challenge.
+A lateral hazard on the left side of the green forces players to stay right & a large front right bunker protects that portion of the green.
 A wide green that slopes from back to front can make for some difficult two putts.

 Hole #8